Third-Order Perturbative OTOC of the Harmonic Oscillator with Quartic Interaction and Quantum Chaos: Third-order Perturbative OTOC of Anharmonic Oscillator : Numerical and Log

-To proceed, we substitute the analytic form of $ {x_{mn}}$ in (\ref{Nxmn}) to calculate the function $b_{nm}$ in (\ref{bnm}) \footnote{Functions $b_{nm}$ are very complex and we present a term in appendix}.
-Then use the formula in (\ref{cn}) to calculate the associated microcanonical OTOC formula $c_{n}(t)$, and finally, use the formula in (\ref{TC}) to calculate the thermal OTOC, $C_T(t)$.
+To proceed, we substitute the analytic form of $ {x_{mn}}$ in (\ref{Nxmn}) to calculate the function $b_{nm}$ in (\ref{bnm}).
+Then we use the formula (\ref{cn}) to calculate the associated microcanonical OTOC $c_{n}(t)$.
+Finally, we apply the formula (\ref{TC}) to numerically evaluate the thermal OTOCs, $C_T(t)$ and Log$[C_T(t)]$.